yangymargaret/REUNION/README.md

   Optionally, if the motif scores of the given TF in each peak based on motif scanning results are available, please include them using an addtional column named 'motif_score'.

+- --output_dir: the directory where the output of Rediscover will be saved, including the predicted peak-TF associations for the given TF, default = '.'

 - --method_type_group: the method for peak clustering, default = phenograph.20.

   By default we use PhenoGraph algorithm for clustering with the number of neighbors = 20.
 To use PhenoGraph clustering with a specific number of neighbors, please use: phenogrph.$num, which represents the number of neighbors = $num